Amenhotep II

-Amenhotep II (sometimes called Amenophis II and meaning Amun is Satisfied) was the seventh pharaoh of the Eighteenth Dynasty of Egypt.
-Amenhotep inherited a vast kingdom from his father Thutmose III, and held it by means of a few military campaigns in Syria; however, he fought much less than his father, and his reign saw the effective cessation of hostilities between Egypt and Mitanni, the major kingdoms vying for power in Syria.
+Amenhotep II (sometimes called Amenophis II and meaning "Amun is Satisfied") was the seventh pharaoh of the Eighteenth Dynasty of Egypt.
+He inherited a vast kingdom from his father Thutmose III, and held it by means of a few military campaigns in Syria; however, he fought much less than his father, and his reign saw the effective cessation of hostilities between Egypt and Mitanni, the major kingdoms vying for power in Syria.
 His reign is usually dated from 1427 to 1401 BC.
 His consort was Tiaa, who was barred from any prestige until Amenhotep's son, Thutmose IV, came into power.

 Family and early life

 Amenhotep II was born to Thutmose III and a minor wife of the king: Merytre-Hatshepsut.
 He was not, however, the firstborn son of this pharaoh; his elder brother Amenemhat, the son of the great king's chief wife Satiah, was originally the intended heir to the throne since Amenemhat was designated the 'king's eldest son" and overseer of the cattle of Amun in Year 24 of Thutmose's reign.
 However, between Years 24 and 35 of Thutmose III, both queen Satiah and prince Amenemhat died, which prompted the pharaoh to marry the non-royal Merytre-Hatshepsut.
 She would bear Thutmose III a number of children including the future Amenhotep II.
 Amenhotep II was born and raised in Memphis in the north, instead of in Thebes, the traditional capital.
 While a prince, he oversaw deliveries of wood sent to the dockyard of Peru-nūfe in Memphis, and was made the Setem, the high priest over Lower Egypt.
 Amenhotep has left several inscriptions touting his athletic skills while he was a leader of the army before his crowning.
 Amenhotep was no less athletic than his powerful father.
 He claims to have been able to shoot an arrow through a copper target one palm thick, and that he was able to row his ship faster and farther than two hundred members of the navy could row theirs.
 Some scepticism concerning the truth of these claims has been expressed among Egyptologists.

 Amenhotep acceded to the throne on the first day of the fourth month of Akhet, but his father died on the thirtieth day of the third month of Peret.
 If an Egyptian crown prince was proclaimed king but did not take the throne on the day after his father's death, it meant that he served as the junior coregent during his father's reign.
 A coregency with Thutmose III and Amenhotep II is believed to have lasted for two years and four months.

-When he assumed power, Amenhotep II was 18 years old according to an inscription from his great Sphinx stela:
+When he assumed power, Amenhotep II was 18 years old according to an inscription from his Great Sphinx stela: